EMDR Intensive

 Are in acute crisis or at risk of harm

-Have had recent hospitalisation or major medication changes
+Have had recent hospitalisation or significant medication changes

 Need longer-term, open-ended support

-Are currently affected by substance use that impacts functioning
+Are currently affected by substance use that impacts daily functioning

 Weekly therapy vs EMDR intensive

-Curious if an intensive could help?
-The first consult is a chance to explore that together.
+Curious whether an intensive could help?
+The first consultation is a chance to explore that together.